mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 She regained hae composure and said, "Please...
 Tell me what happened."

 "There is a network of spies in every tribe, hidden from view, plotting and scheming to bring them down from the inside out.
 Nobody knew who might be lurking behind a corner or sabotaging every plan.
-Lissa has removed all other tribes from the Shadestead and killed people in hae own tribe that thi suspected of espionage."
+Lissa has removed all other tribes from the Great Pavilion and killed people in hae own tribe that thi suspected of espionage."

 "Why didn't you take action to stop it?"